dribnet/purvs/README.md

 Create an alphabet inspired by the Bauhaus typography from the 1920's.
 This type style foucsed on geometric shapes, vibrant colours, balanced layouts with harmony and sans-serif letters in upper case.
 In my type I am wanting to create this style through using 3 simple shapes, a semi-circle, a line and a full circle.
 Each shape has a different colour similar to the Bauhaus type.

-The nine parameters per letter:
+The ten parameters per letter:

-- size2: the size of the circle
+- circDiam: the size of the circle
-- X2: the x position of the circle
+- CircleX: the x position of the circle
-- Y2: the y position of the circle
+- CircleY: the y position of the circle
-- start2 : angle to start the circle
-- end2: angle to end the circle
 - rectX: x position of the rectangle
 - rectY: y position of the rectangle
 - rectX2: height of the rectangle